12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $20 - $40 per walk and $50 - $150 per day

-If you love animals, this is one of the most fun and low-barrier side hustles to get into – and it can be surprisingly lucrative.
+If you love animals, this is one of the most fun and low-barrier side hustles to get into, and it can be surprisingly lucrative 🐶.
 Pet sitters care for animals while their owners are away, either by visiting the home daily or staying overnight.
-Dog walkers, on the other hand, offer shorter walks on a recurring or on-demand basis.
+You can also offer dog walking services and have animals stay in your home for day or overnight boarding services.

-You can run your own business locally or use apps like Rover and Wag to get started quickly.
+Rover and Wag are the the best for this and can easily set you up to run your business locally.
 Some successful pet care pros even earn six figures annually, like this dog walker we interviewed who makes $100,000 a year with this side hustle.

-How to get started: Create a profile on pet-sitting apps like Rover or Wag, making sure to include your experience, availability, and any certifications (like pet CPR).
+How to get started: Create a profile on pet-sitting apps and make sure to include your experience, availability, and any certifications (like pet CPR).
 Start by offering competitive rates and asking friends or family for reviews to build credibility.

 5. Online Course Creation/Teach a Skill ($500-$10K/month)